sourceplusplus/demo-kotlin/README.md

 methods, and classes.
 The **Tail Logs** command works for any application that uses a logging framework that is supported by Source++.

-For more information, see the Javadocs in the [Tail Logs](./src/main/kotlin/spp/demo/command/TailLogs.kt) class.
+For more information, see the [TailLogs](./src/main/kotlin/spp/demo/command/TailLogs.kt) class.

 ## Bugs & Features